What is a Food Bank?

 How many people does The Mississauga Food Bank feed?

-Our hungry neighbours visited neighbourhood food banks 80,151 times last year.
-In addition, we had 103,494 visits to our meal, snack and breakfast programs were visited 87,779 times.
-The Mississauga Food Bank provides food for 183,000 meals each month.
+Our hungry neighbours visited neighbourhood food banks 85,889 times last year.
+In addition, we had 103,494 visits to our meal, snack and breakfast programs.
+The Mississauga Food Bank provides food for over 140,000 meals each month.
 Nearly half of all this food is fruit, vegetables, meat and dairy products.

 Where does The Mississauga Food Bank get their money?